-The delivery of the best possible care and outcomes for all of our patients, carers or families closer to home is the sole reason for our existence.
+Enabling outstanding care for our patients, carers and families, closer to home, in their community is the sole reason for our existence.
 We aim to deliver truly outstanding patient experience and critical to this is patient feedback.
 Bromley Healthcare actively elicits feedback from patients to help improve our services through: the National Friends and Family Test, Care Opinion, individual service surveys, complaints and compliments.
 The patient reference group, chaired by the Chief Executive, also plays an active role in supporting Bromley Healthcare to improve and develop their services.
-This has involved 'mystery shopping' of the patient centric 24/7 Care Co-ordination Centre and reviews of patient information and the web-site.
+This has involved 'mystery shopping' of the patient centric 24/7 Care Co-ordination Centre and reviews of patient information and the website.